 Students need to identify a major and complete the required admission courses for that major.
 MiraCosta has articulation agreements with all UC campuses.
 These agreements, which can be viewed on the ASSIST website at www.assist.org, tell students which courses at MiraCosta can satisfy a major requirement at a UC campus.
 At some UC campuses, the required GPA in these major-preparation courses may be higher than the admission criteria GPA.

 Students should choose their major as early as possible for the following reasons:

 UC campuses admit transfer students to specific majors.

 Admission to most majors and campuses is competitive, and being fully prepared for a major improves the student's chance of admission.

-Choosing a major early allows the student to stay focused on completing requirements before he or she transfers.
+Choosing a major early allows students to stay focused on completing requirements before they transfer.

-Changing majors is difficult after the student is admitted and usually delays graduation.
+Changing majors is difficult after a student is admitted and usually delays graduation.

-The University of California system has collaborated on identifying common major preparation requirements, called UC pathways, for the most popular transfer majors.
+The University of California system has collaborated on identifying common major preparation requirements, called UC Pathways, for the most popular transfer majors.
 These pathways guide students who want to make themselves competitive across the UC system; some campuses may want fewer courses for admission, but none will expect more.
-This information can be found at http://admission.universityofcalifornia.edu/transfer/preparation-paths/
+This information can be found on the University of California Admissions website at www.universityofcalifornia.edu/admissions.

 Students who have completed all requirements for their major and have selected courses appropriate for the general education pattern at a UC campus may need to complete additional UC transferable courses to earn the required 60 transferable units.
 These courses are often referred to as electives.
 The course descriptions in the college catalog and schedule of classes indicate when a course is UC transferable.